Foolock/routing_QKD/baseline/readme.md

 - Solved a segmentation fault Bug in dfs: it was stucking in the iteration sometimes and caused it to overflow
 - Implementation of checking node's status function finished.
 Trying to solve the detour problem of IA local routing.
+- The detour problem may be caused by the algorithm itself. still need to check